-Shipping rates are typically calculated based on the size, weight, and total travel distance.
+Shipping rates are generally calculated based on the size, weight, and total travel distance.
 We also consider other factors, such as delivery appointments and tarping requirements.

 All you need is a Bill of Lading (BOL) – a document to acknowledge receipt of cargo.
 BOLs may include details about each piece, such as the type of commodity, condition, and addresses of pickup/delivery.
 If you don’t have one or aren’t quite sure what to provide, we are happy to assist.

 Yes!
-We can accommodate oversize freight, whether over height, over width, or both.
-Our max weight capacity is 48,000 lbs.
-Freight exceeding 48,000 lbs is considered a heavy haul, which we are not able to accommodate.
-If you’re not sure where your freight fits, feel free to give us a call!
+Our contract carriers can accommodate oversize freight, whether over height, over width, or both.
+The max weight capacity is 48,000 lbs.
+However, our carrier network can occasionally accommodate units up to 55,000lbs depending on need.
+If you’re not sure where your freight fits, give us a call!